LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

 You see that `controllers.Application.index()` returns a `Result`.
-All action methods must return a `Result` that represent the HTTP response to send back to the Web browser.
+All action methods must return a `Result`, which represents the HTTP response to send back to the web browser.

 > **Note:** Read more about [[Actions|JavaActions]].

-Here the action returns a **200 OK** response filled with HTML content.
+Here, the action returns a **200 OK** response with an HTML response body.
 The HTML content is provided by a template.
 Play templates are compiled to standard Java methods, here as `views.html.index.render(String message)`.

 This template is defined in the `app/views/index.scala.html` source file: